 This list is obviously not exhaustive.

 The thing about music is that it can make us a bit obsessed.
 We are never quite happy to listen to a song only once.
-So don’t hesitate to over use the “repeat” button to memorize the lyrics!
+So don’t hesitate to over use the “repeat” button to memorise the lyrics!

 After music, increase the difficulty level of your online videos even more: revise your Spanish through Spanish films and series.

-This is a method that most will prefer in relation to revising for boring Spanish classes!
+Learning Spanish by watching Spanish films is a method that most will prefer in relation to revising for boring Spanish classes!
 Film are interactive, and the listener will get the impression of having fun while his or her brain is working.

 So it’s best to begin with some short films or TV series of about 20 minutes.
 This way you won’t need to concentrate for too long.
 What about Narcos, the televised series produced by Netflix that has enjoyed amazing global success since its debut in 2016?